mickiedd/carnd_t1p1/writeup_template.md

 ---

+### Pipline

+First grayscale the image

+And then apply Gaussian Blur to the image

+And then apply this blur and gray image to  Canny

+And then define a region of interest for the image

+And then mask this image by this region of interest

+And then run Hough one this masked image, this step will return a group of lines found, apply this lines to a blank image

+At last Mix the blank-with-lines-image and the original image together, output a Lane-image

 ### Reflection

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.